AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/CreateListAttribute.md

 ListAttribute.CreateListAttribute Method
 ========================================
-AutomationML 2.1 APICreates a new list attribute for an element which can have attributes.
+Creates a new list attribute for an element which can have attributes.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)